luisgrivas/leetcode/problems/longestpalindromicsubstring.md

 [Problem.](https://leetcode.com/problems/longest-palindromic-substring/description/) Given a string s, return the longest palindromic [substring](https://en.wikipedia.org/wiki/Substring) in s.

-A very simple solution is to find all the possible substrings of s starting with the longest (the string s itself) and continue with second longest and so on.
+A simple solution is to find all the possible substrings of s starting with the longest (the string s itself) and continue with second longest and so on.
 In each iteration we check if the substring is palindromic.
 Notice that this procedure ends since a character is always a palindromic substring.

 ```python3